Universal Studios Japan: Attractions

+Notable Cafes and Stores

 New York City

 Based on the city of New York City, New York.

-San Francisco

-Based on the city of San Francisco, California.

 Minion Park

-An area inspired by the Despicable Me franchise.
+An area inspired by Illumination's Despicable Me franchise.
 It opened in March 2017.

 Jurassic Park

 Inspired by Steven Spielberg's blockbuster film franchise of the same name.

 Amity Village

 Inspired by Steven Spielberg's Jaws film.

 Universal Wonderland

 Universal Wonderland is a section aimed at children and families.
 Opened in March 2012, it contains three themed sub-zones including Snoopy Studios, Hello Kitty's Fashion Avenue, and Sesame Street Fun Zone.

 Snoopy Studios

 Based on the Peanuts comic strip.
-Snoopy Studios was originally its own standalone area, opening with the park in March 2001 before becoming part of Universal Wonderland in 2012.
+Snoopy Studios was originally its own standalone area, opening with the park in April 2001 before becoming part of Universal Wonderland in 2012.

 Hello Kitty's Fashion Avenue

 Themed to Sanrio's Hello Kitty franchise.

 Sesame Street Fun Zone

 Based on the children's television series Sesame Street.
-It is split into three areas - "Sesame Street Plaza", "Sesame Central Park" and "Elmo's Imagination Playland".
+It is split into three sub-areas - "Sesame Street Plaza", "Sesame Central Park" and "Elmo's Imagination Playland".